mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 ### Pre-Autoconversion Migration Procedure

-**NOTE:** We recommend waiting until March 2025 or later for Shared-tier clusters to autoconvert.
+**NOTE:** We recommend waiting until January 2025 or later for Shared-tier clusters to autoconvert.
 Manually doing the migration can cause downtime and workload disruption.

 1. Create a new Flex Cluster directly from your `.tf` file, e.g.: